sdatth/configs/ref-md/packages.md

+# packages
-# this is a list of all the additional packages used in the linux machine
+## this is a list of all the additional packages used in the linux machine

 1. exiftool
 2. macchanger